UCL-CloudLabs/user-portal/README.md

 It is recommended that you create your own SSH key pair for local testing.
 Please name the keys `id_rsa_azure`.

 Note that if you want to run the tests locally, you'll need to configure `PRIVATE_SSH_KEY_PATH` so it points to the location where the private key is.
 The corresponding public key should then be in `$PRIVATE_SSH_KEY_PATH.pub`.

 Alternatively, you can also use `LocalDevConfig` if your keys are named `id_rsa_azure` and stored in `~/.ssh` like so:

 ```
 export APP_SETTINGS=cloudlabs.config.LocalDevConfig
 ```

 ### Configure secrets

 Copy the file `src/cloudlabs/secrets.example.py` as `src/cloudlabs/secrets.py` and fill in suitable values.
-Ask a team member for the Azure credentials.
+Ask a team member for the Azure credentials and DNS information.

 ### Install the background task queue